jijihohococo/ichi-orm/README.md

 ## Using PDO Functions

-You can use PDO functions like that.
-You can use all PDO functions according to https://www.php.net/manual/en/class.pdo.php
+You can use PDO functions as shown below.
+You can use all PDO functions provided by https://www.php.net/manual/en/class.pdo.php

-<i>If you want to use default database connection with PDO object</i>
+<i>To use the default database connection with a PDO object:</i>

 ```php
 $pdo = connectPDO();

 ```

-<i>If you want to use selected database connection with PDO object</i>
+<i>To use the selected database connection with a PDO object:</i>

 ```php
 use JiJiHoHoCoCo\IchiORM\Database\Connector;